-The question of whether a stay of infringement proceedings (with or without a UK invalidity counterclaim) should be granted pending resolution of validity of the patent in the European Patent Office (EPO) is a matter of discretion for the court to exercise, addressing whether, on balance, a stay is in the interests of justice.
-(It should be noted that validity proceedings in the UK Intellectual Property Office are normally transferred to the court when an infringement action is commenced there, so there is no question of a stay then; and that validity of a corresponding patent in another country is generally considered to be irrelevant, and so is not grounds for a stay in the UK.)
-The Court of Appeal has issued guidance on when English patent proceedings should be stayed pending the outcome of opposition proceedings in the EPO: if there are no other factors, a stay of the national proceedings is now the default option.
-The onus is on the party resisting the grant of the stay to adduce evidence why it should not be granted.
-While the typically shorter length of time that it will take for the proceedings in the national court, as compared with the EPO to reach a conclusion, remains an important factor affecting the discretion, this has to be considered in conjunction with the prejudice that any party will suffer from the delay, and what the national proceedings can achieve in terms of certainty.
-Two other factors are also taken into consideration: (i) the extent to which refusal of a stay will irrevocably deprive a party of any part of the benefit that the concurrent jurisdiction of the EPO and the national court is intended to confer (for example, if allowing the national court to proceed might allow the patentee to obtain monetary compensation that is not repayable if the patent is later revoked, this would be a factor in favour of the grant of a stay); and (ii) the fact that resolution of the national proceedings may promote settlement.
-The public interest in dispelling the uncertainty surrounding the validity of monopoly rights conferred by the grant of a patent remains a factor to be considered.
-In weighing the balance, the risk of wasted costs is material, but will normally be outweighed by commercial factors concerned with early resolution.
-Overall, the guidelines mean that the time delay inherent in EPO opposition proceedings is to be given less weight than previously.
+The question of whether a stay of infringement proceedings (with or without a counterclaim for revocation) should be granted pending resolution of validity of the patent in the EPO is a matter of discretion for the court to exercise, addressing whether, on balance, a stay is in the interests of justice.
+Guidelines were provided by the Court of Appeal in IPCom v HTC [2013] which included the following points: (i) if there are no other factors, a stay of the national proceedings is the default option; (ii) the onus is on the party resisting the grant of the stay to adduce evidence as to why it should not be granted; (iii) while the typically shorter length of time that it will take for the proceedings in the national court, as compared with the EPO, to reach a conclusion is an important factor affecting the discretion, this has to be considered in conjunction with the prejudice that any party will suffer from the delay; (iv) the judge is entitled to refuse a stay where the evidence is that some commercial certainty would be achieved at a considerably earlier date in the case of the UK proceedings than in the EPO; and (v) in weighing the balance, the risk of wasted costs is material, but will normally be outweighed by commercial factors concerned with early resolution.